motsino/codedaddies_list/README.md

 This may not be as good as other projects as i'm just a beginner in django and python at large.

+Here is a link to my app: https://olist-clone-app.herokuapp.com/